GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/wordpress/index.md

 To enable email claim in the gluu server do the following:

-1.First navigate to "OpenID Connect->Scopes" in the "Display Name" column click the "Email" link and then set the default scope to "True" from the drop down menu and make sure to add email claim in the "claims menu"(see following images for better reference).
+1.First navigate to `OpenID Connect` > `Scopes` in the `Display Name` column click the `Email` link and then set the default scope to `True` from the drop down menu and make sure to add email claim in the `claims menu`(see following images for better reference).

 ![image](https://raw.githubusercontent.com/GluuFederation/wordpress-oxd-plugin/master/emailScope.PNG)

 ![image](https://raw.githubusercontent.com/GluuFederation/wordpress-oxd-plugin/master/emailScopeInner.PNG)

-2.Then navigate to "Configuration->Attributes" and make sure that the "Email" row is set to "Active" in the scopes.
+2.Then navigate to `Configuration` > `Attributes` and make sure that the `Email` row is set to `Active` in the scopes.

 ![image](https://raw.githubusercontent.com/GluuFederation/wordpress-oxd-plugin/master/emailInAttribute.PNG)

 ### General

-In your WP admin menu panel you should now see the OpenID Connect menu tab.
+In your WP(WordPress) admin menu panel you should now see the OpenID Connect menu tab.
 Click the link to navigate to the General configuration  page:

 ![General](https://raw.githubusercontent.com/GluuFederation/wordpress-oxd-plugin/master/assets/1.png)